Breakfast 30 mins

 In a medium or large bowl add your old fashioned oats, nuts, seeds, cinnamon, and salt.
 Give it a good stir until combined.

-Also begin to preheat your oven to 325°F or 163°C.
+Also begin to preheat your oven to 325°F or 163°C. Line a baking sheet with parchment paper.

 2. Add oil & sugar